min69u/Reforestation/README.md

-## How many tickles does it take to tickle an octopus?
-Ten-tickles!
+## What time did the man go to the dentist?
+Tooth hurt-y.